-Solar is a crucial part of a clean energy future and SACE plays a key role in advocating for strong solar policy in the Southeast.
-This work has taken many different forms throughout the region, from electoral campaigns, to utility resource planning, to regulatory engagement.
-In addition to policy and advocacy, SACE provides a leading and non-biased evaluation of how solar is (or is not) being deployed across the region.
-This research and tracking is compiled in our annual Solar in the Southeast report, the most recent which can be viewed here: 2017 Solar in the Southeast Annual Report.
+Solar is a crucial part of a clean energy economy and SACE plays a key role in advocating for strong solar policy in the Southeast.
+This work takes many different forms throughout the region from electoral campaigns to utility resource planning to regulatory engagement.
+In addition to policy and advocacy, SACE provides a leading and non-biased evaluation of how solar is (or is not) being deployed across our region.
+This research and tracking is compiled in our annual Solar in the Southeast report, the most recent versions can be viewed below.
 With your support, SACE is proud to fight for fair and equitable solar policy.

 We need BOTH utility-scale solar AND distributed solar in order to transform power generation and achieve 100% clean electricity by 2035.

 The laggards in our "Solar in the Southeast" reports are labeled as 'SunBlockers.'
 In our fourth annual report, Alabama Power and the North Carolina Electric Cooperatives bear that moniker.

 You've heard the old saying "there's nothing sure but death and taxes."
 You could probably add to it "and shifting timelines in the U.S. Congress."
 Earlier this year we blogged about how…